Pierre-Lannoy/wp-sessions/readme.txt

 == Description ==

-**Device Detector** is a full featured analytics reporting and management tool that detects all devices accessing your WordPress site.
+**Sessions** is a full featured analytics reporting and management tool that detects all devices accessing your WordPress site.

-For each call made to your site, **Device Detector** analyzes the sent header, detects the device doing the call (and its characteristics) and can:
+For each call made to your site, **Sessions** analyzes the sent header, detects the device doing the call (and its characteristics) and can:

 * modify the `is_mobile()` WordPress core function to be more precise and reliable;
 * add some CSS classes to the `body` tag of your site (many classes to choose from);
 * let you use the result of the detection in your own developments;
 * record detected characteristics for reporting.

-**Device Detector** can report the following main items and characteristics:
+**Sessions** can report the following main items and characteristics:

 * KPIs: number of hits, class breakdown, clients types and engines;
 * Classes: Bot, Desktop, Mobile and Other;